saccarose/CarRace/README.md

 # CarRace
-A simple game create in python use arrow keys to move avoid other cars
+A simple game create in python, use arrow keys to move and avoid other cars